sborland/AnimeAlert/README.md

 If you wish to stop receiving notifications about a certain anime, you can remove the entry from your Anime Alert list and it will automatically remove it from your calendar.

 ### Images
 ![Main Menu](screenshots/1.jpg)
 ![Chart of Airing Anime](screenshots/2.jpg)

 For more screenshots, check the screenshots folder.

+###Summary Slides
+For more information, please refer to our PDF AnimeAlert summary slides.